JereKuusela/valheim-world_edit_commands/README.md

 - `name=text`: Display name.
 Use _ as the space.
 - `respawn=minutes`: Respawn time.
 - `spawn=id`: Spawned item or object.
+- `spawndata=base64 encoded`: Sets the ZDO data, for example when using `object copy`.
 - `spawneffect=id,flag`: Effect when the spawn happens.
 For random rotation, use 1 as the flag.
 - `spawnhealth=number`: Overrides the creature health.
 - `spawnitem=id`: Required item.